chaoszhang/A-pro/README.md

 For more information please see AVX2 section of https://github.com/smirarab/ASTRAL/tree/MP

-If it is hard to install or run ASTRAL-Pro on your machine, please try C++ version [here](https://github.com/chaoszhang/FEAST).
+If it is hard to install or run ASTRAL-Pro on your machine, you can try an unpublished C++ version [here](https://github.com/chaoszhang/FEAST).

 ## Input requirement